Perspective | Five myths about continuity of government

 The government's doomsday facilities are secret.

-“Exposés” of the government’s bunkers often start with the premise that they’re “classified above top secret.”
-ABC News headlined a 2016 feature on the State of the Union’s “designated survivor,” the person chosen to ensure a presidential successor in the event of an attack on the Capitol, “The Top Secret Bunkers the Government Doesn’t Want You to Know About.”
+“Exposés” of the government’s bunkers often start with the premise that they’re “classified above top secret,” as ABC News put it in a 2016 feature on the State of the Union’s “designated survivor,” the person chosen to ensure a presidential successor in the event of an attack on the Capitol.
+The story was titled, “The Top Secret Bunkers the Government Doesn’t Want You to Know About.”

 It’s true that many of the government’s relocation sites and bunkers were state secrets during the Cold War: In 1992, The Washington Post shocked the nation (and most members of Congress) with its revelation that there was a huge bunker for the legislative branch under the Greenbrier resort in West Virginia.
 But the facilities in use today exist in a strange netherworld where they are highly classified but also mostly mundane government offices, albeit underground.
 The Federal Emergency Management Agency, which is responsible for the civilian government’s doomsday planning, even has on its website a fact sheet about its 564-acre Mount Weather Emergency Operations Center, although the document’s a bit obtuse about the massive bunker underneath the aboveground facilities.